 - Vegetables are the most important part of the keto journey because they are fiber rich and you can eat as many as you want.
 Vegetables should grow above ground like leafy and green veggies or cauliflower, cabbage, avocado, broccoli and zucchini.

 - Above-ground vegetables are generally lower in carbs while below-ground or root vegetables have more carbs like starchy potatoes and sweet potatoes.
 Fresh or frozen veggies are fine.
-Frozen is generally easier.
+Frozen is generally easier and faster to cook if you’re short on time.

 - Using high fat sauces for cooking is encouraged.
 Oils like olive oil or coconut oil are healthier options.
 Feel free to add plenty of olive oil to salads or light butter to vegetables.
 You can also eat delicious high-fat sauces like vinaigrette or garlic butter.